Can I take Metformin and Alcohol together?

 Important precautions

-Avoid excessive alcohol consumption while taking metformin.
-Alcohol significantly increases the risk of lactic acidosis, a rare but life-threatening build-up of acid in the blood.
-This risk is highest if you are fasting, malnourished, or have liver problems.
+Drinking alcohol while taking metformin significantly increases your risk of lactic acidosis, a rare but life-threatening build-up of acid in the blood.
+Avoid excessive alcohol consumption and binge drinking.
+Seek urgent medical help if you experience severe vomiting, stomach pain, or rapid breathing.

 Hypoglycaemia (Low Blood Sugar)